• Home

 Prevention of Stroke

-Control risks by managing blood pressure, quitting smoking, exercising, eating healthily and treating conditions like diabetes or atrial fibrillation.
+Control risks by managing blood pressure, quitting smoking, exercising, eating healthily, and treating conditions like diabetes or atrial fibrillation.

 About 80% of strokes are preventable with lifestyle changes and medications like statins or anticoagulants.

-Regular check-ups aid early detection.
+Regular checkups aid early detection.

 Rehabilitation After Stroke Recovery

-Rehabilitation After Stroke Recovery:-
+Rehabilitation After Stroke Recovery:

 Stroke rehabilitation focuses on restoring function, independence, and quality of life after the initial recovery phase, tailored to individual needs across acute, subacute, and chronic stages.